AmericanPhilosophicalSociety/RevCityDocs/transcription-guidelines.md

 {uncertain text}

 This will indicate to a supervisor that the passage should be double checked and potentially excluded from training.

+Staff and interns should **NOT** indicate uncertainty.
+Instead, they should make their best guess and use a project log or tracker to request further review.